drewdeponte/pra/README.md

 ##### Test Driven Development

-I have been developed `pra` using the TDD methodology with [RSpec](http://www.relishapp.com/rspec) as the testing tool of choice.
+I eveloped `pra` using the TDD methodology with [RSpec](http://www.relishapp.com/rspec) as the testing tool of choice.
 Therefore, if you are going to contribute code to `pra` please TDD your code changes using [RSpec](http://www.relishapp.com/rspec).
 If you do not submit